nats-io/nats.deno/README.md

 ### Connecting to a nats-server

 To connect to a server you use the `connect()` function.
 It returns a connection that you can use to interact with the server.
+You can customize the connection by specifying `ConnectionOptions`.

+By default, a connection will attempt a connection on`127.0.0.1:4222`.
+If the connection is dropped, the client will attempt to reconnect.
+You can customize the server you want to connect by specifying `port` (for local connections), or full host port on the `servers` option.
+Note that the `servers` option can be a single hostport (a string) or an array of hostsports.

-By default, a connection will attempt to auto-reconnect when dropped due to some networking type error.
-Messages that have not been sent to the server when a disconnect happens are lost.
+When a connection is lost, any messages that have not been sent to the server are lost.
 A client can queue  new messages to be sent when the connection resumes.
 If the connection  cannot be re-established the client will give up and `close` the connection.

 To learn when a connection closes, wait for the promise returned by the `closed()` function.
-If the close was due to an error, it will resolve to an error.
+If the close was due to an error, the promise will resolve to an error.

-To disconnect from the nats-server, you call `close()` on the connection.
+To disconnect from the nats-server, call `close()` on the connection.
-Connections can also be closed if there's an error.
-For example, the server returns some run-time error.
+A connections can also be terminated if there's an error.
+For example, the server returns a run-time error.
+In those cases, the client will re-initiate a connection.

 This first example looks a bit complex, because it shows all the things discussed above.
 The example attempts to connect a nats-server by specifying